gibarto/RFitZip/README.md

-getSteps(`start_date, end_date`) (dates to be given as "yyyy-mm-dd" in quotes) Returns a data frame with dateTime as a date object and value as a numeric
+getSteps(`start_date, end_date`) (dates to be given as "yyyy-mm-dd" in quotes)

+Returns a data frame with dateTime as a date object and value equal to steps

     > steps<-getSteps("2015-01-01", "2015-01-05")
     > steps